Gus Doerner

 Wilfred Otto "Gus" Doerner (February 27, 1922 – December 10, 2001) was an American professional basketball player for the Fort Wayne Pistons and Indianapolis Kautskys of the National Basketball League (NBL).
 He won two championships with the Pistons and one with the Kautskys, although he is best known for his career at Evansville College.

 A native of Evansville, Indiana, Doerner attended Mackey High School and was a stand-out basketball player.
 In three years on the team, he earned all-county and all-sectional accolades twice apiece, and in his senior year was named a team captain.
-When he graduated in 1938, he decided to stay close to home and attend Evansville College (now known as the University of Evansville).
+When he graduated in 1938, he decided to stay close to home and attend Evansville College (later the University of Evansville).
 He played on the Purple Aces basketball team for all four years, lettering each season.